-'''

 property periodic: list[bool]

-a boolean array indicating which dimensions are periodic according to the boundary conditions
+a boolean array indicating which dimensions are periodic according to the boundary conditions set\ghost\cells (data\full, \, set\corners=False, args=None)

-Type

-ndarray

-set_ghost_cells (data_full, , args=None)

 set the ghost cells for all boundaries

-Parameters

-• data_full (ndarray) - The full field data including ghost points

-• args - Additional arguments that might be supported by special boundary conditions.
+- data\full (ndarray) The full field data including ghost points - set\corners (bool) Determines whether the corner cells are set using interpolation - args Additional arguments that might be supported by special boundary conditions.

-Return type

-None

 pde.grids.boundaries.axis module

 This module handles the boundaries of a single axis of a grid.
-There are generally only two options, depending on whether

-the axis of the underlying grid is defined as periodic or not.
-If it is periodic, the class BoundaryPeriodic should be

-used, while non-periodic axes have more option, which are represented by BoundaryPair.
+There are generally only two options, depending on whether the axis of the underlying grid is defined as periodic or not.
+If it is periodic, the class BoundaryPeriodic should be used, while non-periodic axes have more option, which are represented by BoundaryPair.

 class BoundaryAxisBase(low, high)

-Bases: object

-base class for defining boundaries of a single axis in a grid
+base class for defining boundaries of a single axis in a grid property axis: int

-Parameters

-• low (BCBase) - Instance describing the lower boundary

-• high (BCBase) - Instance describing the upper boundary
+- low (BCBase) Instance describing the lower boundary - high (BCBase) Instance describing the upper boundary classmethod get\help()

-property axis: int

 The axis along which the boundaries are defined

-Type

-int

-copy()

-return a copy of itself, but with a reference to the same grid

-Return type

-Boundary Axis Base

-classmethod get_help()
+BoundaryAxisBase

 Return information on how boundary conditions can be set

-Return type

-str

-get_mathematical_representation (field_name='C')

-return mathematical representation of the boundary condition

-Parameters

-field_name (str) -

-Return type

-'''
+get\mathematical\representation ( $field_name='C'$ )